 - P2 audits are conducted to confirm compliance with the accessibility requirements of the AODA and its regulations.

-The directorate performs P2 audits based on a variety of requirements.
+P2 audits are based on a variety of requirements.
 The requirements are not the same across all organizations.
 In 2017, the P2 audits targeted the accessibility requirements in hiring and employment.
-The audits also collected data on four accessibility requirements that are verified year-over-year to identify trends.
+The audits also collect data on four accessibility requirements that are verified on a yearly basis to identify trends.

 Accessibility Compliance Plans

 The directorate negotiates a plan with any organization that is found to be non-compliant during an audit.
-The compliance plan will outline the necessary steps and timelines for compliance.
-If an organization is found non-compliant during a P2 audit and fails to implement the necessary steps, the directorate refers the organization to an inspector.
-The inspector will recommend enforcement measures to a director.
-Under the AODA, these enforcement measures can include:
+The compliance plan outlines the necessary steps and timelines for compliance.
+If an organization is found non-compliant during a P2 audit and fails to implement the necessary steps, the directorate refers an inspector to the organization.
+The inspector will then recommend enforcement measures to the director.
+Under the AODA, these measures enforce AODA Accessibility Compliance Requirements:

 - Executing search warrants.

 - Issuing Director’s Orders to comply.

 Finally, blitzes target specific sectors and each sector is audited with industry specific requirements.
 In 2017, there were 291 blitzes targeting tourism and manufacturing.

 If Ontarians want to enjoy a fully accessible Ontario by 2025, it is essential the Accessibility Directorate of Ontario takes an active approach in enforcing the measures of the AODA.
 The directorate has taken important steps towards strengthening their role in verification and enforcement.